open-rpa/docs/docs/flow/DockerCompose.md

 *			CNAME	openflow.mydomain.com.
 ```

-( a few DNS providers does not allow create wildcard records using CNAME, and that case use an A record pointing to the same IP )
+( a few DNS providers does not allow to create wildcard records using CNAME, in that case use an A record pointing to the same IP )

 Once complete, open the docker compose file
 - add an environment with the name `domain` and the value of domain you chose ( in the above example `openflow.mydomain.com`)